Skip to main content

 Other criminal offences include the following:

 • Providing an article specifically designed or adapted for making infringing copies of a work (see section 118(4) and (8) of the Copyright Ordinance).
-Maximum sentence for this offence is a fine of $500,000 and imprisonment for 8 years.
+If convicted, the offender is liable to a fine of $500,000 and imprisonment for 8 years.

 • Possessing an infringing copy of a work in a copying service business (see section 119A of the Copyright Ordinance).
-Maximum sentence for this offence is a fine of $50,000 per infringing copy and imprisonment for 4 years.
+If convicted, the offender is liable to a fine of $50,000 per infringing copy and imprisonment for 4 years.

 • Making infringing copies of a work outside Hong Kong for export to Hong Kong (see section 120(1) of the Copyright Ordinance).
-Maximum sentence for this offence is a fine of $500,000 and imprisonment for 8 years.
+If convicted, the offender is liable to a fine of $500,000 and imprisonment for 8 years.

 • Making an article outside Hong Kong specially designed or adapted for making infringing copies of a work and intended to be so used in Hong Kong (see sections 120(2) and (3) of the Copyright Ordinance).
-Maximum sentence for these offences is a fine of $500,000 and imprisonment for 8 years.
+If convicted, the offender is liable to a fine of $500,000 and imprisonment for 8 years.

 Patents